DrewDahlman/rip-it-with-gulp/README.md

 - Check'r out http://localhost:4000

 ## Configure
-You can set basic configurations for your particular setup as well as app metal and build details in the `gulp/config.js` file.
+You can set basic configurations for your particular setup as well as app meta and build details in the `gulp/config.js` file.

 ## Dist
 To create a dist build, minified with source maps.